SatcomRadio/Amplifier_RD15HVF1/README.md

 <img src="./img/heatsink.png" alt="heatsink" width="200"/>

-- Apply thermal paste to the `RD15HVF1` amplifier
+- Apply thermal paste between the `RD15HVF1` amplifier and the heatsink
 - The wound coils act as RF chokes.
 They should have between 150-300nH so wound a 0.7mm enameled wire around a 5mm drill bit for 6 turns

 - The zener diode acts as a voltage limiter.
 Buy one with a breakdown voltage of around 4v so even if the potentiometer is open it will not push to the bias the 9v of the voltage regulator